OvercastCommunity/overcastcommunity.github.io/_posts/2020-02-07-Hello-Overcast.md

 If you don't know how to code but want to contribute other ways, take a look at the [issue tracker](https://github.com/PGMDev/PGM/issues) and see if you can help reproduce issues, find error codes or come up with suggestions.

 Another way to contribute is simply donating to help keep the server up!
-Go to [oc.tc/donate](https://oc.tc/donate) for more information.
+Go to [oc.tc/store]({% link _pages/store.html %}) for more information.

 # FAQ